 Overlooking Lake 6, it offers waterside walks from its doorstep, so pack plenty of layers and prepare to go out exploring.
 Return to a hearty meal in one of the hotel's three eateries, which all benefit from spectacular views of the lake, and visit the spa to soothe cold limbs in the hydrotherapy pool and sauna.

-One for the spa lovers, Calcot and Spa is a truly blissful retreat, spoiling guests from top-to-toe with its menu of indulgent treatments and dreamy outdoor hot tub, set by the fireside and surrounded by idyllic countryside.
+One for the spa lovers, Calcot Manor is a truly blissful retreat, spoiling guests from top-to-toe with its menu of indulgent treatments and dreamy outdoor hot tub, set by the fireside and surrounded by idyllic countryside.

 With what it calls its '220-acre Cotswold playground' to explore, it's a fantastic option for families seeking a winter getaway too, with adventure play areas and cycling trails with complimentary bike hire for frosty adventures.
 Or, if it's too chilly to enjoy the great outdoors, there's a purpose-built Playbarn packed with toys, games consoles and even a 12-seater cinema.